Are the British really more eccentric than other nations? Will and

 his own house.
 Eventually he had enough stones and he made a little cottage

+for himself.
 However, the downside of this extraordinary behaviour was that having

 spent so many years carrying extra weight, he felt uncomfortable without it,